earthpyy/buefy-fake-components/README.md

 ## Latest Build
 **Buefy 0.7.1**
-(You can build project yourself if Buefy version has updated and I haven't update `dist/fakeComponents.js` yet)
+(You can build project yourself if Buefy version has updated)

 ## Build project
 ### Requirements